CodeMuhammed/NoteApp/README.md

 # NoteApp
-## This is s simplified implementation of evernote -- A note taking application that does the bare bones minimums listed below
+## This is a simplified implementation of evernote -- A note taking application that does the bare bones minimums listed below

 #### Creating new notes which are basically stored in an array